 Gold is often still thought of as the best defensive asset during financial turmoil, although gold price movement is tied to global supply demand, and people buy less gold jewelry, etc., during recessions.

 Let’s see what global bonds did in 2008 as well as the other bear markets of the 2000s decade.

 Interestingly, in both 2008 and 2002, global bond indexes went up brilliantly in addition to Treasury bonds in comparison to stocks.
 In 2002, for example, the Russell 1000 large cap growth stock index had a return of -27.88%.
 The JPMorgan Global Government Bond unhedged index returned 19.37% that same year.

 Then in 2008, the Russell 1000 large cap growth stock index had a return of -38.44% while the JPMorgan Global Government Bond Index (unhedged) returned 12.00% that same year.

 It’s also important to remember that bond price movement is heavily tied to the actions of the Federal Reserve and other agencies governing monetary policy, as well as interest rate cycles.

 Summary for Stocks That Rose in 2008

-As you can see, it helps to evaluate an investment from a perspective of managing risk within a portfolio as well as opportunity based on market cycles.
+As you can see, it helps to evaluate an investment from a perspective of managing risk within a portfolio as well as finding potential opportunity based on market cycles.

 The stocks that went up in 2008 fit three major categories: